Consistent circuits for indefinite causal order: Examples of constructing processes with indefinite causal order

 The situation is analogous if another one of the agents comes first.
 If Bob comes first, he makes a bifurcation choice between $m_1=1$ and $m_2=1$ that enforces either the clockwise order $B-C-A$ or the anticlockiwse order $B-A-C$, respectively.
 Finally, if Charlie comes first, he chooses between $n_1=1$ and the clockwise order order $C-A-B$, or $n_2=1$ and the anticlockwise order $C-B-A$ .

-This scenario also allows for the disappearance of the information about the order of agents that acted already.
+This scenario also allows for the potential disappearance of the information about the order of agents that acted already.
 Indeed, suppose that Alice comes last.
 This means she has either received the message coming clockwise from Charlie, or anticlockwise from Bob: i.e., either $m_1=1$ or $n_2=1$, respectively.
-In both cases, the floating equation $f=m_1+n_2$ guarantees that $f=1$, meaning that the information about which agent came first and which came second is lost\footnote{More specifically, this information is not tracked anymore by the route structure.
-Of course, depending on Alice's choice of intervention, this information could still be sent to the Future and be read there; but the scenario does not ask for it to be preserved in a specific structural way.}.
-This can be seen in the structure of the `$f=1$' branch in Figure \ref{fig:grenoble route}.
-Again, the situation is analogous if another agent comes last.
+In both cases, the floating equation $f=m_1+n_2$ guarantees that $f=1$, meaning that the information about which agent came first and which came second may be deleted.\footnote{This does not mean, however, that this information is \textit{necessarily} lost; Alice might plug in an operation that carries it into the future.
+The point is that that the route structure makes no requirement for this information to be preserved in a specific structural way.
+Alice might therefore also plug in an operation that unitarily rotates, degrades, or outright discards this information.